-This web side allows UART0 in the LM3SXXXX to be set.
+This web side allows the UART0 in the LPC23XX to be set.
 I won't discuss this in any detail here because the serial interface is the topic of a later tutorial, where we will see that the UART can also be fully simulated on the PC.
-The LM3S6965 contains 3 UARTs which are all supported by the project code.
+The LPC2378 contains 4 UARTs which are all supported by the project code.